 Having critiqued religion in Nuptials, Camus is self-consciously exploring the starting points, projects, weaknesses, illusions, and political temptations of a post-religious universe.
 He describes how traditional religion has lost its force, and how younger generations have been growing up amid an increasing emptiness and a sense that anything is possible.
 He further claims that modern secularism stumbles into a nihilistic state of mind because it does not really free itself from religion.
 “Then the only kingdom that is opposed to the kingdom of grace must be founded—namely, the kingdom of justice—and the human community must be reunited among the debris of the fallen City of God.
 To kill God and to build a church are the constant and contradictory purpose of rebellion” (R, 103).
 Our modern need to create kingdoms and our continuing search for salvation is the path of catastrophe.
 This is the path of the metaphysical rebel, who does not see that “human insurrection, in its exalted and tragic forms, is only, and can only be, a prolonged protest against death” (R, 100).

-Camus remains relevant for having looked askance at Western civilization, at progress, and at the modern world, but at the heart of his analyses is his ambivalent exploration of what it is like to live in a Godless universe.
+As Ronald Srigley describes it, Camus’s is a complex and profound philosophical project, one that is both neglected and misunderstood—seeking not only to critique modernity but reach back to the ancient world to lay the basis for alternative ways of thinking and living.
+Thus in the twenty-first century Camus remains relevant for having looked askance at Western civilization since classical times, at progress, and at the modern world.
+At the heart of his analyses lie his ambivalent exploration of what it is like to live in a Godless universe.
 “When the throne of God is overturned, the rebel realizes that it is now his own responsibility to create the justice, the order, and the unity that he sought in vain within his own condition, and in this way to justify the fall of God.
 Then begins the desperate effort to create, at the price of crime and murder if necessary, the dominion of man” (R, 25).
 But to restrain oneself from this effort is to feel bereft of justice, order, and unity.
-Camus recognizes that hope and the revolutionary drive are essential directions of the Western spirit, stemming from its entire world of culture, thought, and feeling.
+Camus recognizes that hope and the revolutionary drive are essential directions of the post-classical Western spirit, stemming from its entire world of culture, thought, and feeling.

 Camus won the Nobel Prize for literature in 1957, after The Fall was published.
 The story, a literary masterpiece, demonstrates a unique capacity at the heart of his philosophical writing.
 Life is no one single, simple thing, but a series of tensions and dilemmas.
 The most seemingly straightforward features of life are in fact ambiguous and even contradictory.
 Camus recommends that we avoid trying to resolve them.
 We need to face the fact that we can never successfully purge ourselves of the impulses that threaten to wreak havoc with our lives.
 Camus’s philosophy, if it has a single message, is that we should learn to tolerate, indeed embrace the frustration and ambivalence that humans cannot escape.